Categories

 This model brings together ideas from a number of other more general AI maturity models, including ones from Microsoft and Gartner, and focuses specifically on the tertiary education sector.

-One of the practical values of a maturity model is that it allows institutions to understand where they are, and what they sort of activities and processes might be needed in order to progress along the maturity curve.
+One of the practical values of a maturity model is that it allows institutions to understand where they are, and what sort of activities and processes might be needed in order to progress along the maturity curve.

-As part of our work, we have already published several resources to help with the various stages, and we are planning to create a lot more over the next year, culminating in a complete guide to the route to mature adoption of AI.
+As part of our work, we have already published several resources to help with the various stages, and we are planning to create a lot more over the next year, culminating in a complete guide to the route to the mature adoption of AI.

 In the next section, we’ll look at each stage, and consider the kind of activities that we’d expect to see in that stage.